October on Sweden’s east coast

 If you prefer natural fishing experiences when in Karlskrona, the Blekinge Gäddfestival (Blekinge Pike Festival) takes place from 30 September to 1 October.
 The event will be celebrating its 20th anniversary and attracts visitors from all across Sweden and the rest of Europe.
 So bring along your best rod and join the other fishing enthusiasts here to try their luck.

 Foodies will find numerous excellent farm shops, producing their own honey, herbs and other tasty treats, to visit in Karlskrona and the surrounding area.
-Staying at First Hotel Statt or First Hotel JA in central Karlskrona puts you close to most things.
+Staying at First Hotel Statt in central Karlskrona puts you close to most things.

 Creativity and inspiring restaurant menus